VAST-AI-Research/DetailGen3D/README.md

 ## ⭐ Acknowledgements

-We would like to thank the following open-source projects and research works that made HoloPart possible:
+We would like to thank the following open-source projects and research works that made DetailGen3D possible:

 - [🤗 Diffusers](https://github.com/huggingface/diffusers) for their excellent diffusion model framework
 - [HunyuanDiT](https://github.com/Tencent/HunyuanDiT) for DiT